logon84/pySVS/README.md

 # pySVS

-Python3 program to control SVS SB-1000PRO Subwoofer parameters using bluetooth interface.
+Graphical Python3 program (Tkinter) to control SVS SB-1000PRO Subwoofer parameters using bluetooth interface.
 For the moment only parameters "Volume", "Phase", Low Pass Filter" and "Room Gain Compensation" are available.

 The program requires pygatt module installed:
 ```